uci-uav-forge/uavf_2024/sim_instructions.md

 # Instructions for testing using SITL

-You might need to run the following:
+You might need to run the following on the host machine before building the Docker image:
 ```
 git submodule init siyi_sdk && git submodule update siyi_sdk
 ```